April 22, 2021

 With the current landscape of network economics and challenges associated with capacity and spectrum, having multiple tools for link deployments, capacity growth, and future-proofing are necessary.
 In this blog, we’ll discuss the concept of Microwave Multi-Band, or the use of two different microwave frequency bands over one link, and specifically the combination of 6 GHz and 11 GHz.

-In previous blog posts we have talked a lot about Multi-Band in the context of combining a wide channel in the 80 GHz E-Band with a narrower channel in a lower microwave band.
+In previous blog posts, we have talked a lot about Multi-Band in the context of combining a wide channel in the 80 GHz E-Band with a narrower channel in a lower microwave band.
 This combination joins together the capacity advantages of E-band with the high availability of lower bands, such as 18 or 23 GHz.
 We have demonstrated the tremendous advantages provided by our all-outdoor, single-box WTM 4800 Multi-Band solution.
-However, the Multi-Band concept can be applied to a combination of microwave only bands, as well as to all-indoor radio architectures for ANSI applications, such as provided by Aviat’s all-indoor IRU 600.
+However, the Multi-Band concept can be applied to a combination of microwave-only bands, as well as to all-indoor radio architectures for ANSI applications, such as provided by Aviat’s all-indoor IRU 600.

 Combining two microwave bands on one link benefits applications that struggle from a lack of spectrum availability in one band, or tower footprint issues.
 In addition, spectrum fee savings are possible from using a higher band, such as 11 GHz, in addition to a lower band such as 6 or 7 GHz.
-In the USA, where 6 GHz is heavily used for microwave point-to-point links, and is now sharing the spectrum with Wi-Fi, Microwave Multi-Band offers an effective way to achieve higher link capacities with lower total cost of ownership (TCO), while also minimizing use of the 6 GHz band.
+In the USA, where 6 GHz is heavily used for microwave point-to-point links and is now sharing the spectrum with Wi-Fi, Microwave Multi-Band offers an effective way to achieve higher link capacities with lower total cost of ownership (TCO), while also minimizing the use of the 6 GHz band.

 Higher frequency bands often allocate much more bandwidth per channel.
-In 11 GHz, channels can be up to 80 MHz wide, offering an extra 33% more capacity than a 6 GHz 60 MHz channel, and up to an 166% more capacity compared to a 30 MHz channel.
+In 11 GHz, channels can be up to 80 MHz wide, offering an extra 33% more capacity than a 6 GHz 60 MHz channel, and up to 166% more capacity compared to a 30 MHz channel.

 An emerging issue with 6 GHz is that new unlicensed devices (WI-FI 6E initiative) are now allowed to operate across the entire band, threatening current and future deployments in this band.
 This does not apply to 11 GHz, making it an ideal parallel channel to increase the available throughput of a link.
 Along with an option for capacity growth, 11 GHz also provides a second channel immune to potential interference, which offers protection and a form of spectrum diversity in case the 6 GHz link is impacted.